Constitution of Australia: Past referendums and amendments

+This low success rate reflects a reluctance of Australian voters to approve changes, rather than the onerous requirements of section 128; only 3 of the 36 failed referendums received a national majority of votes without a majority of states.
+All but one of the successful referendums also received a majority in each of the states, with exception of the 1910 State Debts referendum which succeeded despite a no vote of 66% in New South Wales.

 Proposals for amendment via British legislation

-In the first decades after federation, before Australia's constitutional relationship with the United Kingdom had been clarified, two serious attempts were made to amend the constitution via a British act of parliament, in order to circumvent the referendum provisions of section 128:
+In the first decades after Federation, before Australia's constitutional relationship with the United Kingdom had evolved, two serious attempts were made to amend the constitution via a British act of Parliament, in order to circumvent the referendum provisions of section 128: